Running Alone VS Running with a Buddy

 Mix It Up

-By all means, you should consider all possibilities of solo and group running -the perks, the drawbacks, and everything in between- and figure out which one is more suitable for you.
+By all means, you should consider all possibilities of running alone and group running -the perks, the drawbacks, and everything in between- and figure out which one is more suitable for you.
 My advice is to mix it up and find the right balance between them.